-- food and drink;
+- food and drink

-- oil refinery;
+- oil refinery

-- plant and machinery manufacture;
+- plant and machinery manufacture

-Employers will range from small local operations to large multinational organisations with plants and operations all over the world.
+Employers range from small local operations to large multinational organisations with plants and operations all over the world.

 Look for job vacancies at:

-It is common for specialist recruitment agencies to handle vacancies.
+Specialist recruitment agencies also handle vacancies.